 Students entering the doctoral degree program with a bachelor's degree must follow the master of science degree requirements for 30 semester credit hours.
 Students must also complete an additional 45 semester credit hours to satisfy the doctoral program requirements.

-This is an opportunity for the students to demonstrate to their dissertation committee that they understand the current research in their area of interest, and can formulate a thesis topic and a workable approach to the research.
+This is an opportunity for the students to demonstrate to their dissertation committee that they understand the current research in their area of interest and can formulate a thesis topic and a workable approach to the research.
 Committee members should have opportunities for in-depth discussions in the preparation of the proposal.
 The proposal is an opportunity for the student to demonstrate their verbal and written communication skills.
 Acceptance of the dissertation proposal is a significant milestone in the dissertation process.

 The purpose of the dissertation process is to give the Ph.D. candidate an authentic experience in performing and reporting research which leads to generating new knowledge.
-For the Ph.D. in Engineering Physics, the general areas of research will be Spacecraft Engineering, Space Physics, and Upper-Atmospheric Physics.
+For the Ph.D. in Engineering Physics, the general areas of research will be Spacecraft Engineering, Space Physics, Upper-Atmospheric Physics, and Astrophysics.
 The dissertation process begins with a preliminary search of the scientific and engineering literature around certain possible research topics.
 Then, in conjunction with the Dissertation Advisor (DA), a specific topic is chosen.
 The candidate then writes a Prospectus (a research proposal) which is presented and discussed with the full Dissertation Committee (DC).
 Once all comments and suggestions are addressed, the candidate begins to work full time on a more specific literature search, formulation of tools for simulations, experimentation or analysis required, informally discuss progress on the research with the DA and the DC, and when completed, writes up the work in clear, technical English prose.
 The dissertation is then presented verbally in an advertised, public seminar, followed by a more thorough examination and defense with the DA and the DC.
 It is the expectation of the Ph.D.
 Program that each dissertation will lead to one or more peer-reviewed journal articles or proceedings papers.

 At least once a year, students will be asked to give seminars on research topics which are pertinent to their research activities.
 Such seminars help demonstrate both scientific maturity, as well as verbal communication skills.
 Student progress will be monitored and appropriate feedback will be given to both the student (self-improvement) and to the Dissertation Committee (evaluation).